ianstormtaylor/slate/docs/concepts/xx-migrating.md

 ### Context

 Previously the `<Editor>` component was doing double duty as a sort of "controller" object and also the `contenteditable` DOM element.
 This led to a lot of awkwardness in how other components worked with Slate.
 In the new version, there is a new `<Slate>` context provider and a simpler `<Editable>` `contenteditable`-like component.
-By putting the `<Slate>` provider higher up in your component tree, you can share the editor directly with toolbars, buttons, etc. using the `useSlate` hook.
+By putting the `<Slate>` provider higher up in your component tree, you can share the editor directly with toolbars, buttons, etc. using the `useEditor` hook.

 ### Hooks

-In addition to the `useSlate` hook, there are a handful of other hooks.
+In addition to the `useEditor` hook, there are a handful of other hooks.
 For example the `useSelected` and `useFocused` hooks help with knowing when to render selected states \(often for void nodes\).
 And since they use React's Context API they will automatically re-render when their state changes.

 ### `beforeinput`